On Existence of Truthful Fair Cake Cutting Mechanisms: Introduction

 \section{Introduction}

 The cake cutting problem studies the allocation of a piece of divisible heterogeneous resource to multiple agents, normally with a given fairness requirement.
 The cake is a metaphor for divisible heterogeneous resources, which is normally modeled as an interval $[0,1]$.
 Different agents have different valuations on different parts of the interval.
 Typically, each agent's valuation is described by a \emph{value density function} $f:[0,1]\to\mathbb{R}_{\geq0}$, and his/her value on a subset $X\subseteq[0,1]$ is given by the Riemann integral $\int_Xf(x)dx$.
-Starting with~\citet{thomson1983problems}, the cake cutting problem has been widely studied by mathematicians, economists and computer scientists.
-See the books~\citet{brams1996fair}, \citet{robertson1998cake} and Part II of~\citet{brandt2016handbook} and the survey~\citet{Pro13}.
+Starting with Steinhaus~\cite{Steinhaus1948}, the cake cutting problem has been widely studied by mathematicians (e.g., \cite{dubins1961cut,even1984note,brams1995envy,edward1999rental,brams2006better}), economists (e.g., \cite{thomson1983problems,thomson1983fair,abdulkadirouglu2004room}), and computer scientists (e.g., most of the papers cited by this paper).
+See the books~\cite{brams1996fair}, \cite{robertson1998cake} and Part II of the book~\cite{brandt2016handbook} and the survey~\cite{Pro13}.

 Two of the most widely studied fairness criteria are \emph{proportionality} and \emph{envy-freeness}.
-An allocation is proportional if each agent believes (s)he receives a share with a value that is at least $\frac1n$ fraction of the value of the entire cake (where $n$ is the number of the agents).
+An allocation is proportional if each agent believes (s)he receives a share with a value that is at least a $\frac1n$ fraction of the value of the entire cake (where $n$ is the number of the agents).
 An allocation is envy-free if each agent believes (s)he receives a share that has weakly more value than the share allocated to each of the other agents (i.e., an agent does not envy any other agents).
 Formal definitions for the two notions are in Sect.~\ref{sect:prelim}.
 If we require that the entire cake needs to be allocated (i.e., discarding some part of the cake is disallowed), an envy-free allocation is always proportional.
-It is well-known that envy-free allocations always exist~\cite{brams1995envy}, even if we require each agent must receive a connected interval~\cite{edward1999rental}.
-In addition to the existences, the algorithm design aspect has also been considered in a long history~\cite{dubins1961cut,even1984note,stromquist2008envy,aziz2015discrete,aziz2016discrete}.
+It is well-known that envy-free allocations (with the entire cake allocated) always exist~\cite{brams1995envy}, even if we require each agent must receive a connected interval~\cite{edward1999rental}.
+In addition to the existence, the algorithm design aspect has also been considered in a long history~\cite{dubins1961cut,even1984note,stromquist2008envy,aziz2015discrete,aziz2016discrete}.
 In particular, we know how to compute a proportional allocation~\cite{dubins1961cut,even1984note} and an envy-free allocation~\cite{aziz2016discrete} for any number of agents.